 Okay, they aren’t really tricks as such but little known features within Amazon – the world’s largest online shop and where you can get just about every new Hornby, Lionel or Märklin train.

 Warehouse Deals are Amazon’s equivalent of factory seconds, products that have been returned, warehouse-damaged, used, or refurbished but which are still in very good quality and covered by Amazon’s satisfaction guarantee under which the items can be returned if you are unsatisfied with them for any reason.

 This is usually where you can find the best prices.
-At the time of writing for example the Hornby OO gauge 2014 Eurostar train set which has an RRP of £171 and normally on sale at Amazon for £141 (already 19% off) was on offer in a warehouse deal for £110!
-A bonkers discount!
+(At the time of writing for example the Hornby OO gauge 2014 Eurostar train set which has an RRP of £171 was on offer in a warehouse deal for £110!
+A bonkers discount!)

 What’s on offer varies but there are usually several train sets or locomotives on offer and it would be my first place to look for start train sets.

 Simply find a family member who has it and ask them to add you to their account.
 Amazon allows family members to be added for free and then you can take advantage of the free shipping.
-For a standard Hornby train this save around £5 so it’s absolutely worth making a few calls to find if anyone in your family has prime membership.
+For a standard Hornby train, this saves around £5 so it’s absolutely worth making a few calls to find if anyone in your family has Prime membership.

 On the subject of Amazon Prime, higher education students can get a free six month trial (and then a reduced rate) of the service – including the postage benefits.
 Sadly, my student days are behind me but if you pass the high ed student requirements (click on link for details) it’s a no brainer to get.
 See Amazon Student for more information on this offer.

 Along with warehouse offers mentioned above, this is my favourite technique for getting the lowest prices.

 Browse the Amazon store, login and add the Hornby train set you’re after to your basket.
 Now wait.